simOne3107/R4CogPsy/README.md

 If our data file does not contain any column names, by adding `col_names = FALSE` to our line of code, the first row in the data frame will not be treated as a heading.

-In case you have not created a project directory with all the files you will be using in your analysis, you need to make sure to specify the whole path where the file(s) you want to open is/are (e.g., "C:/Users/username/Documents/folder/myfile.csv").
+In case we have not created a project directory with all the files we will be using in your analysis, we need to make sure to specify the whole path where the file(s) we want to open is/are (e.g., "C:/Users/username/Documents/folder/myfile.csv").

-If you do not wish to use **readr** to import files, **R** also has built-in functions which allow us to open files with any delimiter:
+If we do not wish to use **readr** to import files, **R** also has built-in functions which allow us to open files with any delimiter:

 ```r
 MyDataFrame <- read.csv("myfile.csv", header = TRUE)